1988 Indianapolis 500: Bump Day - Sunday May 22

-Carburetion Day - Thursday May 26
+Carburetion Day

-A total of 31 of the 33 qualified cars took to the track on the final practice session.
+A total of 31 of the 33 qualified cars took to the track for the final practice session on Thursday May 26.
 Two of the alternates took laps, for a total of 33 cars on the track.
 A few cars experienced minor mechanical problems, but there were no accidents.
 Mario Andretti (215.105 mph) was the fastest car of the day.
 Penske teammates Danny Sullivan and pole-sitter Rick Mears were second and third.

-Penske Racing, with driver Danny Sullivan, won the Miller Pit Stop Contest.

 The day before the race, Al Unser Jr. reportedly came down with a stomach flu or possibly food poisoning.
 However, he rested and planned to drive on race day.

+Pit Stop Contest

+The semifinals and finals for the 12th annual Miller Pit Stop Contest were held on Thursday May 26.
+The top three race qualifiers and their respective pit crews were automatically eligible: Rick Mears, Danny Sullivan, Al Unser Sr., all of the Penske team.
+However, both Mears and Unser declined their invitations.
+Sullivan (whose car was sponsored by Miller), was the only Penske car to accept the invitation; he pitted with an "all-star" crew from Penske Racing.
+Mario Andretti and Al Unser Jr. (who qualified 4th and 5th for the race, respectively) filled those two spots.
+Roberto Guerrero secured the fourth and final spot in the contest during preliminaries which were on held on Thursday May 19.
+Guerrero (13.791 seconds) advanced ahead of Derek Daly and Dick Simon.

+In the final round, Danny Sullivan of Penske and led by chief mechanic Chuck Sprague, faced Mario Andretti of Newman/Haas Racing, led by chief mechanic Colin Duff.
+Sullivan beat Andretti, however, Sullivan was penalized five seconds for having a tire changer jump over the wall too soon.
+Andretti was penalized for using the wrong spec tire.
+After a lengthy discussion and debate with officials, both teams agreed to re-run the final round from scratch.
+Sullivan prevailed, notching his third win in the Pit Stop Contest, and Penske Racing's sixth overall.